cyverse-archive/metadactyl-clj/README.markdown

 ### Security

-Several services in metadactyl-clj require user authentication, which is managed by CAS service tickets that are passed to the service in the `proxyToken` query parameter.
-For example, the first service that the Discovery Environment hits when a user logs in is the bootstrap service, which does require user authentication.
-This service can be accessed using the URL, `/bootstrap?proxyToken={some-service-ticket}` where {some-service-ticket}
-refers to a service ticket string that has been obtained from CAS.
+Several services in metadactyl-clj require user credentials, which are passed to the service in query parameters.
+For example, the first service that the Discovery Environment hits when a user logs in is the bootstrap service, which requires user credentials.
+This service can be accessed using the URL, `/bootstrap?uid={username}&email={email}` where {username} refers to a user's login name, and {email} is that user's email address.

 Secured services can be distinguished from unsecured services by looking at the path in the URL.
 The paths for all secured endpoints begin with